 Nonna’s Sponge Cake, this is that perfect lemony, fluffy and airy cake that most Italian nonnas make to perfection!

 I was intimidated by this cake for the longest time.
-The cake that I call Nonna’s Sponge cake.
+This is the cake that I call Nonna’s Sponge cake, also known as a ciambella.
 I’ve tasted endless versions of it made by Italian nonnas everywhere.
 Each one of them bursting with pride as they serve their delicious, fluffy creation and share their tips and techniques for the perfect cake.

 What sets one cake apart from the other and determines the successful outcome is the height, the dramatic height!
 Each time I take a bite I’m in awe at how Nonna’s Sponge Cake, such a simple cake made with few ingredients could be so utterly amazing!